elysia090/Lab/docs/StoryD.md

 45.2.1 The server MUST support packing CAS loose objects into deterministic pack files (48) via POST /maintenance/pack.
 45.2.2 pack MUST be explicit and MUST NOT run automatically.
 45.2.3 pack MUST NOT change any content IDs; it is a storage optimization only.
+45.2.4 pack SHOULD support dry_run to eliminate operational rituals.
 	46. Worktree and Publish Safety (Required)
 46.1 No implicit ref updates
-46.1.1 storyed MUST NOT update any ref due to filesystem changes without explicit worktree push/import by a user.
+46.1.1 storyed MUST NOT update any ref due to filesystem changes without explicit worktree import by a user.
-46.1.2 UI MUST never auto-publish; publish and worktree push require explicit user action.
+46.1.2 UI MUST never auto-publish; publish and worktree import require explicit user action.

 46.2 Expected head enforcement
-46.2.1 worktree push/import MUST include expected_head_commit_id and MUST fail on mismatch with 409 REF_HEAD_MISMATCH.
+46.2.1 worktree import MUST include expected_head_commit_id and MUST fail on mismatch with 409 REF_HEAD_MISMATCH.
-46.2.2 publish-staged MUST reject if staged base does not match actual head (409 STAGE_BASE_MISMATCH).
 	47. Deterministic Optimizations (Implementation Constraints) 47.1 Server-side publish ops
 47.1.1 Implementations MUST use server-side publish operations for UI publish flows (18.5, 19.5.6).